New York City is full of adventure.

 I mean, there are hundreds of songs written about this city that never sleeps.
 And, more than 8,600,000 people live across this 300 square mile spit of land.

 If you’ve never stepped foot inside this bustling city, I’m sure you can still imagine what’s it’s like to walk down the infamous streets, taking in the sights, smells, and scenes.

 You pull from those very same songs and those famous movie scenes.
-You can probably even picture 5th Avenue which Carrie Bradshaw carrying her half a dozen shopping bags.
+You can probably even picture 5th Avenue with Carrie Bradshaw carrying her half a dozen shopping bags.